-The Biblical prophet Isaiah served in the kingdom of Judah during the reign of King Uzziah, Jotham, Ahaz and most famously, Hezekiah.
-Isaiah had messages of judgement to deliver to the inhabitants of Jerusalem and Judah, the kingdom of Israel and the surrounding nations.
+The Biblical prophet Isaiah served in the kingdom of Judah during the reign of the kings Uzziah, Jotham, Ahaz and most famously, Hezekiah.
+Isaiah had messages of judgment to deliver to the inhabitants of Jerusalem and Judah, the kingdom of Israel and the surrounding nations.
 On occasion, Isaiah’s messages were directed to specific individuals.
 For example:

 “This is what the Sovereign Lord, Jehovah of armies, says: “Go in to this steward, to Shebna, who is in charge of the house, and say, ‘What is your interest here, and who is there of interest to you here, that you hewed out a burial place here for yourself?’
 He is hewing out his burial place in a high place; he is cutting out a resting-place for himself in a crag.”
 (Isaiah 22:15, 16)

 So who was Shebna and how did he earn this rebuke?
 Shebna was “in charge of the house“, that is, he was evidently in charge of the palace of Hezekiah.
-So he had a very prominent position in the kingdom, second only to the king.
-Yet, rather than pay attention to his duties to the king and the kingdom, he pursued selfish interests.
+This was a very prominent position in the kingdom and it placed Shebna in close proximity to the king.
+Yet, rather than pay attention to his duties to the king and the kingdom, Shebna pursued selfish interests.
 He built a prominent tomb, a tomb fit for a royal, “in a high place“, highly visible to others.

 Where was this tomb?
 The approximate area of the tomb is well known.
 Only the kings of Judah were buried within the walls of Jerusalem (specifically in the City of David).
 Everyone else was buried outside of the city.
 Across the Kidron Valley on the slopes of the Mount of Olives, directly across from the old City of David, generations of aristocratic families carved their burial caves.
 It seems that aristocrats like Shebna wanted to have their tombs as near as possible to the burial places of the kings.